Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: Discussion and Conclusion

 \subsection{Discussions}

-The results presented in Sec.~\ref{exp} demonstrate the validity of the linear second-order equation under conditions of small bending angles.
+The results presented in Sec.~\ref{exp} demonstrate the validity of the linear second-order equation under conditions of limited bending angles.
 When the bending angle remains within a limited range (60 degrees), the elongation of the soft material remains relatively modest.
-This observation is corroborated by the stress-strain curve, where it is evident that the Hooke's Law (\ref{eqn: 1}) closely approximates the experimental data.
+This observation is corroborated by the stress-strain curve, where it is evident that Hooke's Law (\ref{eqn: 1}) closely approximates the experimental data.
 However, as the bending angle increases, so does the extent of elongation in the material.
-In such cases, the linear equation may no longer suffice, and it becomes necessary to consider the application of the Ludwick's Law (\ref{eqn: 2}).
-Additionally, some materials show linear deformations in small bending angles and nonlinear deformations in large bending angles, so the parameter-varying model is applied to address this issue as in Sec.~\ref{PVM}.
+In such cases, the linear equation may no longer suffice, and it becomes necessary to consider the application of Ludwick's Law (\ref{eqn: 2}).

 Another benefit of using Eq.~(\ref{eqn: 2}) lies in the fractional power ($n$) of the nonlinear equation.
-Since soft materials have uncertainty and their behaviors vary with environmental conditions~\cite{c30}, Eq.~(\ref{eqn: 14}) could be modified as $M \ddot{\theta} + C{\dot \theta} + K {\theta}^{n(\epsilon)+\Delta n} = F$.
+Since soft materials have uncertainty and their behaviors vary with environmental conditions~\cite{c30}, Eq.~(\ref{eqn: 14}) could be modified as $M \ddot{\theta} + C_n {\dot \theta} + K_n {\theta}^{n+\Delta n} = F$.
 The $\Delta n$ represents the uncertainty of soft materials.
 The small perturbation term is added to finely adjust the dynamic model of soft robots.
-By contrast, if $n$ is an integer number, it is hard to adjust the stress-strain curve.
-That is, the power of Eq.~(\ref{eqn: 2}) will be 1, 2, 3, etc. The stress-strain curve changes obviously as the perturbation term is added, so the curve cannot catch true experimental data precisely.
-To sum up, the fractional power can be any value and the perturbation term is smaller than unity.
+By contrast, if $\Delta n$ is an integer number ($\Delta n \in N$), it is hard to adjust the stress-strain curve.
+That is, the $n + \Delta n$ will be an integer such as 1, 2, 3, etc. The stress-strain curve changes obviously as the perturbation term is added, so the curve cannot catch true experimental data precisely.
+To sum up, the fractional power can be any real value and the perturbation term ($\Delta n$) is smaller than unity.
 Therefore, a nonlinear dynamic equation has more degree of freedom than an integer-order equation.